Police seek motive of gunman who killed 3 at Michigan State

 EAST LANSING, Mich.
-(AP) — The gunman who killed three students and wounded five at Michigan State University was a 43-year-old with a previous gun violation who fatally shot himself after an hourslong manhunt that ended in a confrontation with police miles from campus, officials said Tuesday.
+(AP) — The 43-year-old gunman who killed three students and wounded five others at Michigan State University had no apparent connection to the campus, police said Tuesday as they searched for a motive for shootings that terrified the community for hours.

-Investigators still were sorting out why Anthony McRae fired inside an academic building and the student union shortly before 8:30 p.m.
+Investigators were sorting out why Anthony McRae fired inside an academic building and the student union just before 8:30 p.m.
 Monday.
-The shootings led to a harrowing campus lockdown and a search for the gunman that ended roughly three hours later.
+An hourslong lockdown at the campus in East Lansing ended when he killed himself miles away while being confronted by police.

+“We have to do something to stop the gun violence that’s ripping apart our communities,” President Joe Biden said in a speech Tuesday, mentioning Michigan State.

+Meanwhile, a school district in Ewing Township, New Jersey, closed for the day after investigators said that McRae, who lived in the area years ago, had a note in his pocket indicating a threat to schools there.
+But it was determined there was no credible threat, local police said later in a statement shared by the superintendent.

 “We have absolutely no idea what the motive was,” said Chris Rozman, deputy chief of campus police, adding that McRae, of Lansing, was not a student or Michigan State employee.